great-expectations/great_expectations/docs/deployment_patterns/how_to_run_a_checkpoint_in_airflow.md

 </Prerequisites>

-Airflow is a data orchestration tool focused on the easy creation and maintenance of data pipelines through DAGs (directed acyclic graphs) written in Python.
-The base unit of work done in a DAG is the Operator, and this document shows how to use the `GreatExpectationsOperator` to perform data quality checks in the context of an ELT pipeline.
+Airflow is a data orchestration tool for creating and maintaining data pipelines through DAGs (directed acyclic graphs) written in Python.
+DAGs complete work through operators, which are templates that each encapsulate a specific type of work.
+This document explains how to use the `GreatExpectationsOperator` to perform data quality work in an Airflow DAG.

 While Airflow alone is a powerful tool, [Astronomer](https://www.astronomer.io/) provides a CLI and cloud platform to bring your DAGs to the next level by providing simple and efficient ways to create Airflow projects, author and publish DAGs, and easily maintain the Kubernetes engine powering DAG runs.
 To get started quickly with Astronomer’s CLI for use in the steps below, check out the [Astronomer CLI quick start guide](https://docs.astronomer.io/enterprise/cli-quickstart/).